-Posted by Bradley Ankrom under Aaron Sanchez, Adeiny Hechavarria, Drew Hutchison, Noah Syndergaard, Prospecting, Travis Snider on Apr 18, 2012
+Posted by Bradley Ankrom under Aaronxta Sanchez Vicario, Adeiny Hechavarria, Drew Hutchison, Noah Syndergaard, Prospecting, Travis Snider on Apr 18, 2012

 Welcome back to your weekly fix of Blue Jays prospecty goodness.
 I decided to try something new this week: if you scroll down to the end of this article, you’ll see organization leaders in several hitting and pitching categories (current through games of April 17).
 If you like seeing them every week, let me know.
 If enough people are interested in them, I’ll work on a better way of displaying the leaderboard tables.

 Also, I would be remiss if I didn’t mention that you’re now able to follow the statistics of Toronto’s top 20 prospects (as ranked by Kevin Goldstein) over at Baseball Prospectus’ new Top 11 Prospects Tracker.